Bionif92/Cursos-de-Programacion/Javascript.md

 }
 ```

-Gotcha here: it works fine for primite values, but not for references.
+Gotcha here: it works fine for primite values, but not for references (objects)

 ```
 const people = [{name: 'Max'}, {name: 'Manu'}];